-Once Alice has stored the PASSporT, she then places the call to Bob as usual.
-At this point, Bob's phone would usually ring and display Alice's number (+1.111.111.111), which is informed by the existing PSTN mechanisms for relying a calling party number (i.e., the CIN field of the IAM).
+When Alice places the call, Bob's phone would usually ring and display Alice's number (+1.111.555.1111), which is informed by the existing PSTN mechanisms for relaying a calling party number (e.g., the CIN field of the IAM).
 Instead, Bob's phone transparently contacts the CPS and requests any current PASSporTs for calls to his number.
 The CPS responds with any such PASSporTs (assuming they exist).
-If such a PASSpoRT exists, and the verification service in Bob's phone decrypts it using his private key, validates it, then Bob's phone can then present the calling party number information as valid.
+If such a PASSporT exists, and the verification service in Bob's phone decrypts it using his private key, validates it, then Bob's phone can present the calling party number information as valid.
 Otherwise, the call is unverifiable.
-Note that this does not necessarily mean that the call is bogus; because we expect incremental deployment many legitimate calls will be unverifiable.
+Note that this does not necessarily mean that the call is bogus; because we expect incremental deployment, many legitimate calls will be unverifiable.